ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 ```
 grep 'tan' written_2/travel_guides/*/*.txt
 ```
-Results in unwanted inclusions to the search results, as demonstrated by the inclusion of "outst*tan*ding" and "bands*tan*d" when the human intention of the search was just "tan" as in _suntan_.
+Results in unwanted inclusions to the search results, as demonstrated by the inclusion of "outs*tan*ding" and "bands*tan*d" when the human intention of the search was just "tan" as in _suntan_.
 Instead, a narrower search:
 ```
 grep -w 'tan' written_2/travel_guides/*/*.txt